-Add to the definition of Religious Institutions that the temporary housing of the homeless is an allowed accessory use of a religious institution.
+Add to the definition of Religious Institutions that the temporary housing of the homeless is an allowed accessory use of a religious institution to be consistent with the NC Building Code.

 Proposed Amendment: Amends the definition to reference the NC Building Code that addresses this issue.